Local Restaurateurs Help Craft National Loan Forgiveness Program, Billions Of Dollars Flow To Colorado

 “I think the day that we had to lay everyone off was the hardest day of my life,” says O’Shea.

 “Our priority number one is the people.
-Our industry employs a lot of vulnerable people, single moms, students,” says Padro.
+Our industry employs a lot of vulnerable people, single moms, students,” said Padro.

 They’ve continued to feed the workers and provide health insurance while, at the same time, working to bring them back on the job.
+Padro had heard of a loan forgiveness program Congress was working on, but it came with restrictions that meant many restaurant owners wouldn’t be eligible.

-A lifelong Democrat, Padro reached out to Republican Senator Cory Gardner for help.
+A lifelong Democrat, Padro reached out to Sen. Cory Gardner, a Republican and Colorado’s junior senator, for help.

 “Cory was the one willing to talk.
 We spent hours and hours and hours every day,” says Padro.